TechnoLatopumi/Input-user/README.md

-C# input user to interact, lecture by Mike Dean
+#C# input user to interact by making calculato, lecture by Mike Dean